Alec Ounsworth: Musical equipment

 Ounsworth's collection of guitars includes two Fender Telecasters, a Fender Stratocaster, a Gibson Hummingbird, and a Gibson SG.
 He also has at least four acoustic guitars, two of which are made by Gibson.
 On April 4, 2007, he sported a Gibson Flying V guitar on Clap Your Hands Say Yeah's appearance on Late Night with Conan O'Brien.

 He employs the Vox AC30 amp to produce the sound he desires.
 On his tours with Clap Your Hands Say Yeah, he has played through a 4x10 Fender Hot Rod DeVille.

 Personal life

 On January 12, 2007, Ounsworth married Emily Jean Stock, who is the inspiration behind the song of the same name on the album Some Loud Thunder.
 In 2008, they had a daughter, Rosemary.
+In 2020, Ounsworth and Emily Jean Stock divorced.